 A Brief History of 1940s Vintage Makeup –

 As the 1930s came to a close, 1940’s women’s makeup was a huge industry, with brands such as Coty and Tangee notably becoming major rivals to cosmetic brand leaders like Max Factor, Helena Rubinstein, Maybelline, Elisabeth Arden and Dorothy Gray.
-Not even another world war was going to halt the advance of glamour.
+Not even another world war was going to halt the advance of fashion in the 1940s.

 1940s beauty guides encouraged women to use a pencil to draw an outline ‘outside’ their natural lip line to enlarge her mouth.
 As most lipsticks were matte, Vaseline was used to add a little luster and gloss.
 The eyebrow was now simply kept well groomed.
 A girl lavished love on her brows and lashes and many handy homemade hints were followed to give a girl a bright sparkle.
 Max Factors Pancake foundation which appeared in the late 1930s had many imitations but was hugely popular during the war because of its handiness.
 Powder Compacts had replaced the messy loose powders of the 1920s and 1930s.